 While both monopoly and monopolistic competition involve market control by firms, there are key differences between them:

-1. Number of Firms: Monopoly involves a single firm controlling the entire market, whereas monopolistic competition involves multiple firms competing with differentiated products.
+1. Number of Firms: In monopoly, there’s only one firm that dominates the entire market, whereas monopolistic competition involves multiple firms competing with differentiated products.

 3. Product Differentiation: Monopolies typically offer homogeneous products with no close substitutes, while firms in monopolistic competition offer differentiated products to distinguish themselves from rivals.